microbial123/MTB-AMR-Programming-codes-0826/README.md

 - Tools: Jupyter Notebook; Rstudio

 ### Step 1: Ensure Jupyter Notebook and Conda are Installed
-First, you need to ensure that Jupyter Notebook [Jupyter Notebook](https://jupyter.org/install) and ○ [Miniconda](https://docs.anaconda.com/miniconda/) ○ [Anaconda](https://www.anaconda.com/download/) are installed in your system.
+First, you need to ensure that ○ [Jupyter Notebook](https://jupyter.org/install) and ○ [Miniconda](https://docs.anaconda.com/miniconda/) or ○ [Anaconda](https://www.anaconda.com/download/) are installed in your system.

 ### Step 2: Create a virtual environment and Install Packages from env/files
 #### Build the Projects
 ##### First, clone this repository to your local machine: